 And let’s not forget about accessibility!
 A compost pile that’s open or not properly covered might as well have a welcome sign for flies and their soon-to-be maggot babies.
 These insects don’t need much of an invitation; if there’s an opening and food available inside, they’ll find their way pretty quickly.

-Creating an Inviting Environment for Our Allies
+Creating an Inviting Environment for our Allies

 Now that we know why maggots set up shop in our composts, let me share how we can create inviting spaces specifically for beneficial larvae like those of the Black Soldier Fly: